Protein powder for pregnancy

 Do I need to include protein powder in my diet?

 This is a question everyone should be asking themselves at this point.
-If you are no longer suffering from nausea and food aversions, eat a good mixture of animal and plant proteins, and can meet your protein needs through food, there is no reason to add this powder to your diet as a dietary supplement.
+If you are no longer suffering from nausea and food aversions, eat a good mixture of animal and plant proteins.
+And can meet your protein needs through food, there is no reason to add this powder to your diet as a dietary supplement.
 Wondering if your getting enough protein or the best sources for pregnancy?
 Check out The Prenatal Nutrition Library for a protein calculator and full guide (don’t forget to use code 50off at checkout!)

 If you don’t eat meat or even don’t eat a lot of meat, you may be at risk of low protein intake and, therefore, low glycine intake.
-If this is the case, either bone broth or collagen peptides may be essential for you.
+If this is the case, either bone broth or collagen peptides may be essential for you as a protein source.

 The Prenatal Nutrition Library includes more information on glycine needs during pregnancy.